Note: Some names have been changed in this treatment.

 “They tore my family apart, and I’ve never been charged with a thing,” recounts Wendy Greene of San Jose, whose four children were all removed from her home in August, 1999, after her husband Phil Greene was accused of shaking the youngest.
 On the advice of her social worker, Wendy says, she immediately cut off all contact with her husband, who was her children’s stepfather.
 Still, it took her a year and a half to get one of the older children home, and the baby, now a thriving 2-year-old, remains in foster care.

-When Weng decided to return to school in the spring of 2000, she asked Kwan for help with child care.
-Two afternoons a week Kwan watched both girls while Weng took an accounting class at DeAnza College.
+When Li decided to return to school in the spring of 2000, she asked Kwan for help with child care.
+Two afternoons a week Kwan watched both girls while Li took an accounting class at DeAnza College.
 Kwan’s mother, who lived with her daughter and son-in-law, was usually there to help, but June 21 was the final exam, held on a different day of the week, and Kwan’s mother had a class of her own.
 Kwan was alone with both babies for a little more than two hours.

-A few minutes after 1 pm, Patti told investigators, she was holding Michelle in her arms, offering her a bottle, when the girl suddenly gasped and stopped breathing.
+A few minutes after 1 pm, Patti Kwan told investigators, she was holding Michelle in her arms, offering her a bottle, when the girl suddenly gasped and stopped breathing.
 The baby’s eyes seemed to “come together,” Kwan said, and her body went limp.
 Kwan attempted mouth-to-mouth resuscitation and called 911.

 Nothing about the scene made police or rescue workers think of child abuse.
 “It looked like a respiratory failure,” recalls Santa Clara County fireman and paramedic Gil Smith, who responded to the 911 call.
 “The infant looked like she could have been asleep, except she was cyanotic [blue].
 She was not breathing, and we could find no palpable heartbeat.”
 With about 45 seconds of CPR and an oxygen bag, Smith’s team was able to restore Michelle’s pulse and keep her alive for the ride to Good Samaritan Hospital in Los Gatos.
 Smith told investigators that day that Michelle had coughed up a rubber band during her resuscitation—he’d assumed it had caught in her throat and stopped her breathing.

 James Kwan dashed home as soon as his wife called him.
 He was already there at 1:35 when Sheriff’s Deputy Kenneth Nelson arrived.
 The ambulance had left, so when Michelle’s mother reached the scene a few minutes later, she had no idea there was anything wrong—until she saw her weeping friend and the uniformed officer.
-Nelson gave Weng a ride to the hospital, and the Kwans followed in their own car.
+Nelson gave Li a ride to the hospital, and the Kwans followed in their own car.

 At Good Samaritan, Dr. Margaret Smyklo told officer Nelson the child was in serious shape: “completely non-responsive,” “eyes fixed and dilated.”
 She called him an hour later to say a CT scan had revealed cranial bleeding.
 “I suspect child abuse,” Nelson’s report quotes the doctor.
 “This is a shaken baby.”

-The two friends spent the night at Michelle’s bedside, along with Wensheng Tang, Weng’s brother-in-law, who stayed with them until the child’s father could get back from China.
+The two friends spent the night at Michelle’s bedside, along with Wensheng Tang, Li’s brother-in-law, who stayed with them until the child’s father could get back from China.
 Doctors and social workers reported that both women seemed to be showing appropriate concern for the patient.

 In an emergency operation, doctors cut through Michelle’s skull to drain the blood and relieve the pressure on her brain, but a deadly cycle of tissue damage and brain swelling had already set in.
 Michelle died two days later when disconnected from life support.